volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 Comment: change 15 port limit to 26 in XHCI kext
 ```

-NOTE: all these steps should be taken in combination with having the [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext.
+NOTE: All these steps should be taken in combination with having the [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext.

 ## Step 5 - Install graphics drivers
 ### iGPU

 - Install `IntelGraphicsFixup.kext` and Lilu
 - Enable Inject Intel and [choose ig-platform-id](ig-platform-id.md) from config.plist - Graphics
-- For Skylake & Kaby Lake & Coffee Lake user: add -disablegfxfirmware boot arg
+- For Skylake & Kaby Lake & Coffee Lake users: add -disablegfxfirmware boot arg

 ### AMD

 - Install `WhateverGreen.kext` and `Lilu`
-- Enable RadeonDeInit, config.plist - Graphics - RadeonDeInit.
-[Need for some AMD GPU only](https://www.tonymacx86.com/threads/radeon-compatibility-guide-ati-amd-graphics-cards.171291/).
+- Enable RadeonDeInit: config.plist - Graphics - RadeonDeInit.
+[Needed for some AMD GPUs only](https://www.tonymacx86.com/threads/radeon-compatibility-guide-ati-amd-graphics-cards.171291/).

 ### NVIDIA